enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step4.md

 ![](./assets/create_pull_request_step_2.png)

-> Add yourself as an approver.
+> Add someone as an approver.

 Finally, you can create the Pull Request with the **Create** button.
 Every user added in the Reviewers field will be notified.